Marshall Plan: Technical Assistance Program

 A high priority was increasing industrial productivity in Europe, which proved one of the more successful aspects of the Marshall Plan.
-The US Bureau of Labor Statistics (BLS) contributed heavily to the success of the Technical Assistance Program.
-The United States Congress passed a law on June 7, 1940 that allowed the BLS to "make continuing studies of labor productivity" and appropriated funds for the creation of a Productivity and Technological Development Division.
+The United States Bureau of Labor Statistics (BLS) contributed heavily to the success of the Technical Assistance Program.
+The United States Congress passed a law on June 7, 1940, that allowed the BLS to "make continuing studies of labor productivity" and appropriated funds for the creation of a Productivity and Technological Development Division.
 The BLS could then use its expertise in the field of productive efficiency to implement a productivity drive in each Western European country receiving Marshall Plan aid.
 Counterpart funds were used to finance large-scale tours of American industry.
 France, for example, sent 500 missions with 4700 businessmen and experts to tour American factories, farms, stores, and offices.
 They were especially impressed with the prosperity of American workers, and how they could purchase an inexpensive new automobile for nine months work, compared to 30 months in France.

 By implementing technological literature surveys and organized plant visits, American economists, statisticians, and engineers were able to educate European manufacturers in statistical measurement.
 The goal of the statistical and technical assistance from the Americans was to increase productive efficiency of European manufacturers in all industries.